 With his extensive experience in occupational medicine and impressive résumé, the natural question to ask is why Ringwelski is changing careers at this point in his life.
 He said his decision to leave his practice may be a mystery to some, but it was the right move for him and his wife, Susan Slikkers.
 “I’ve already done the Dr. thing….
 Now I’m ready to go full-time into what I am passionate about.”

 Since childhood, music has played a significant role in Ringwelski’s life.
 Although he has practiced medicine for many years, he has used his talent to bless others in his workplace and various religious venues.
 During his time at Bellin Health, Ringwelski and Susan have helped to organize a benefit concert which takes place each year called, “Doctors In Recital.”
 Every January, musically-gifted physicians from across the medical systems in Wisconsin share their talents to raise money for non-profit organizations in the Brown County area; over the past 12 years, more than half a million dollars has been raised.

 Last September, he got a call out of the blue from the leader of the King’s Heralds.
 “I was shocked when they called me for an audition,” Ringwelski said.
-He prepared several songs for his audition and a month later drove to Tennessee with his wife, Susan.
+He prepared several songs for his audition and a month later drove to Tennessee.
 Everything went well and, a few days later, he was invited to join the group singing lead vocal.

 Don Scroggs, the group’s leader and first tenor, remarked, “We all have a calling, and a calling for a singer is from birth.
 It’s not something that you learn.
 When you hear a great singer, you know that God has touched him.
 The question is, ‘Will you follow that call?'"